Preparing for Database Automation with Liquibase CI/CD

 Phase 1 - Basic Readiness

-- Use liquibase validate to make sure that the changelog is syntactically correct
+- Run liquibase validate to confirm the changelog syntax is correct.

-- Use liquibase tag to set a marker in the target database to indicate where this batch of changes started and to set a rollback point for this specific batch of changes
+- Use liquibase tag to set a marker in the target database, which also creates a rollback point.

 - script: |